-- Comply with relevant current (and future) legislation such as CoSHH, UK REACH, Australian Hazardous Substances Regulation or RoHS where appropriate. - Identify materials and substances, which are hazardous to health and the environment, and to substitute these with healthier alternatives where feasible.
+- Comply with relevant current (and future) legislation such as CoSHH, UK REACH, Australian Hazardous Substances Regulation or RoHS where appropriate. - hazardous to health and the environment, and to substitute these with healthier alternatives where feasible.
 This may include limiting volatile organic compounds (VOCs) and materials such as heavy metals (cadmium, hexavalent chromium lead and mercury). - Adhere to our Material list requirements outlined in Annex A. This Annex contains a 'Red' list of materials, which should not be used, and a 'Grey' list of materials that should be avoided or minimised where feasible alternatives are available.